DanilZherebtsov/ultimate_mac_terminal_setup/README.rst

 7.4 Statusbar
 ~~~~~~~~~~~~~

-Profiles -> Session (check Status bar enabled) AND Configure Status Bar to display what you want.
+iTerm2 Settings -> Profiles -> Session (check Status bar enabled) AND Configure Status Bar to display what you want.
 I use cpu + ram AND configure the Auto-Rainbow: Light Colors.
 Then select "Advanced" and change the background color (use color picker and pick color of iterm window)
 Then go to Settings -> Appearance and change the 'Status bar location' to 'Bottom'.

 7.5 Apply powerlevel10k